huggingface/blog/fine-tune-xlsr-wav2vec2.md

 trainer.train()
 ```

+Depending on what GPU was allocated to your google colab it might be possible that you are seeing an `"out-of-memory"` error here.
+In this case, it's probably best to reduce `per_device_train_batch_size` to 8 or even less and increase [`gradient_accumulation`](https://huggingface.co/transformers/master/main_classes/trainer.html#trainingarguments).

 **Print Output:**

 | Step  | Training Loss  | Validation Loss | WER | Runtime | Samples per Second |